Government wobbles on debt restructuring decision with IMF – Lord Mensah

 According to him, it’s problematic for the West African nation to have its debt exceeding 100 percent.

 “The government seems to be wobbling on its decision to either call for debt restructuring and they are waiting to come and tell us that it’s the IMF that is calling for debt restructuring.
-But I am telling you that the IMF will not call for debt restructuring," he said.
+But I am telling you that the IMF will not call for debt restructuring.

 “But for us to get a program with them we have to do that because they will not lend to any country that is in debt distress.
 So we may have to negotiate on our debt and I am expecting the government to be bold enough to come out,” the senior lecturer advised.